perdoruesi-xi/qwerty/README.md

 section(:draw)
 ```

-We can see that by invoking the description of this new generator
+We can see that by invoking the description of this new generator:
 ```
 thor help section
 ```